The National Feral Pig Action Plan

 Are you aware of pig damage in your crops or to livestock enterprises, but find it difficult to quantify the extent of the damage, and what that equates to in dollar terms?
 To answer this question North West Local Land Services have worked with AgEcon to undertake a study that puts figures on the real cost of feral pigs on several different enterprises and to compare control options.
 Catch up on the webinar held 11 February 2021.

-New South Wales Local Land Services have several upcoming events in Pest Animal Management including 1080/Pindone Accreditation.
-Please refer the Local Land Services Events page to follow up what events are occurring for your region.
+New South Wales Local Land Services run several regular events to support your Pest Animal Management activities including 1080/Pindone Accreditation.
+Please refer to the Local Land Services Events page to follow up what events are occurring for your region.